krista20/horiseon/README.md

 Hero:
 Add an id to "search-engine-optimization" in order for the "Search Engine Optimization" button to work on the nav bar.
+Use section element instead of div to describe the 3 sections in the hero.
 Remove "</img>".
 The img tab does not need a closing like this.
 It only requires this closing />